NEW: OSLT for Internationally Educated Nurses. Online Construction Trades courses. Please visit New/Upcoming Courses for a list of course offerings.

 In order to develop her employment-related language abilities, she enrolled in the OSLT course Workplace Communication Skills for Business—Accounting & Finance/Entrepreneurship and Sales & Marketing.
 The course provides practical, relevant training to internationally trained or experienced business professionals in interacting with customers, colleagues, employees, suppliers and others in business workplaces.

 Grimaldy completed the course part time last fall on campus at Niagara College.
-Here, she shares about her experience.

-Q: What are some of the most useful things you learned in the course about communications in a business workplace?
+What are some of the most useful things you learned in the course about communications in a business workplace?

-A: There are things newcomers need to know to succeed at work that are not taught on the job, and language skills is one of them.
+There are things newcomers need to know to succeed at work that are not taught on the job, and language skills is one of them.
 It was really helpful to learn how to communicate with customers, co-workers, managers and others in ways that are clear, courteous and professional.
 We learned how to use the right words when talking with people by email, on the phone and face to face.

-Q: The course involves role-playing different work scenarios to practise new language skills and understand the cultural aspects of workplace communication.
+The course involves role-playing different work scenarios to practise new language skills and understand the cultural aspects of workplace communication.
 How helpful was this to you?

-A: We had many opportunities in class to develop our skills through group exercises where we practised what we were learning.
+We had many opportunities in class to develop our skills through group exercises where we practised what we were learning.
 I was able to understand how to present myself well in a job interview, including what kinds of questions to expect from a hiring employer, and how to use the right language to explain my expertise.
 I also learned how to develop an effective resume that clearly reflects my educational and professional experiences.
+It was also useful to learn from the faculty teaching the course and from guest speakers about workplace culture, the dynamics between employers and employees, and making small talk with co-workers.
+The course was also a good opportunity to network with my classmates, who were also business professionals from countries such as Afghanistan, Brazil, Colombia, India and Ukraine.

-Q: You chose to switch out of the business field—how has this course benefitted you in your job as a medical secretary?
+You chose to switch out of the business field—how has this course benefitted you in your job as a medical secretary?

+What I gained from the course is knowledge about good workplace communication skills, but also confidence—that I am able to use the right language at work to interact effectively with others.
 Without knowing how to communicate in the workplace, how can you look for a good job, do well in a job interview or talk with customers?
 These skills are important for newcomers to learn so that they can get ahead in their careers.

 © OSLT 2024.
 ALL RIGHTS RESERVED.